Sicko Mode: Chart performance

 "Sicko Mode" debuted at number four on the US Billboard Hot 100, It reached number two following the release of its music video, originally behind "Girls Like You" by Maroon 5 featuring Cardi B, and then behind "Thank U, Next" by Ariana Grande.
 It later became his first number one on the issue dated December 8, 2018, after seventeen weeks in the top 10, aided in part by the Skrillex remix; had Drake been credited, it would have been his 7th number-one hit.
 The single also became Scott's first top 10 on the Radio Songs chart.
 It finished 3rd in Triple J's Hottest 100 2018.
 Reflecting on its commercial impact, Billboard magazine's Andrew Unterberger called the song "a three-part prog-rap odyssey that would've been unimaginable as a radio single years earlier, but which got audiences so hyped with its unexpected beat switches and back-and-forth hooks that the pop world had no choice but to meet it halfway".

 "Sicko Mode" was the only number-one hit during the 2010s decade to feature a key change.

 Music video

 The music video for "Sicko Mode" was directed by Dave Meyers and Travis Scott.
 It was released on October 19, 2018.
-The video starts off with Scott's red head on a building while a camera zooms into it, and cuts to the next scene of people getting back into some multi-colored houses.
-Following scenes show Drake walking a dog while being burned by an eclipse and Scott riding a horse.
+The video starts with Scott's red head on a building while a camera zooms into it, and cuts to the next scene of people getting back into some multi-colored houses.
+The following scenes show Drake walking a dog while being burned by an eclipse and Scott riding a horse.
 The video ends with Drake and Scott walking away.
 As of May 2022, the video has over a billion views.